rgarro/CasaLagarto/README.md

 # CasaLagarto

-Orbitator Display for a Costa Rica Prefabricated Concrete Home 42 m2 with perling howe truss using Holcim Sistema Prefa.
+An Unity3D Orbitator Display for a Costa Rica Prefabricated Concrete Home 42 m2 with perling howe truss using Holcim Sistema Prefa.
 I used archimesh windows.

 The material costs from Ferreteria LAGAR is $1350.